wangqs13/wangqs13.github.io/_pages/about.md

 ## News

+* 2025/05/31: Our three works "Optimal Quantum Estimators for Pure-State Closeness", "[Simultaneous Estimation of Nonlinear Functionals of a Quantum State](https://arxiv.org/abs/2505.16715)", and "[On Estimating the Quantum $\ell_\alpha$ distance](https://arxiv.org/abs/2505.00457)" were accepted by the 25th Asian Quantum Information Science Conference (AQIS 2025) as contributed talks.
 * 2025/05/23: Our paper "[Simultaneous Estimation of Nonlinear Functionals of a Quantum State](https://arxiv.org/abs/2505.16715)" was on arXiv.
 * 2025/05/20: Our paper "[Quantum Hamiltonian Certification](https://arxiv.org/abs/2505.13217)" was on arXiv.
 * 2025/05/19: Our paper "[Time-Efficient Quantum Entropy Estimator via Samplizer](https://arxiv.org/abs/2401.09947)" was accepted by *IEEE Transactions on Information Theory*.